By: Bill and Teddy Rogers

 Proverbs 10:19 says “In the multitude of words sin is not lacking, but he who restrains his lips is wise.”

 Proverbs 17:27 says “He who has knowledge spares his words, and a man of understanding is of a calm spirit.”

 Proverbs 21:23 says “Whoever guards his mouth and tongue keeps his soul from troubles.”

 Ecclesiastes 5:3 says “For a dream comes through much activity, and a fool’s voice is known by his many words.”

 KEY # 3: BE SLOW TO BECOME ANGRY

-Ecclesiastes 7:9 (NIV) says “Do not be quickly provoked in your spirit, for anger resides in the lap of fools.”
+Ecclesiastes 7:9 says “Do not hasten in your spirit to be angry, for anger rests in the bosom of fools.”

-Ephesians 4:26 (NIV) says “’In your anger do not sin’: Do not let the sun go down while you are still angry.”
+Ephesians 4:26 says “Be angry, and do not sin: do not let the sun go down on your wrath.”

-Proverbs 29:22 (NIV) says “An angry person stirs up conflict, and a hot-tempered person commits many sins.”
+Proverbs 29:22 says “An angry man stirs up strife, and a furious man abounds in transgression.”